rmuchoa/assembly-voting/README.md

             "title": "Mudança de Estatuto"
         },
         "openingTime": "2019-12-21T18:50:29.157",
-        "closingTime": "2019-12-21T19:20:29.157"
+        "closingTime": "2019-12-21T19:20:29.157",
+        "status": "OPENED"
     }
 }
 ```

 #### Register Vote

-Finally we can vote, as user, on created agenda during the voting session.
+Finally we can vote, as user, on opened voting session for the created agenda.

 Calling: